Indianapolis Zoo: Time under Michael Crowther (2002–2019)

 Michael Crowther was appointed president and chief executive officer of the zoo in June 2002.
 During his tenure, the zoo experienced a nearly 240 percent increase in annual revenue, a 700 percent increase in the value of its endowment, a 27 percent increase in total assets, and a 34 percent rise in attendance.
 Under Crowther's leadership, numerous capital projects were undertaken and the Indianapolis Prize was established.

 A $10 million renovation of the Dolphin Pavilion opened in May 2005, including an underwater dolphin viewing dome and new programming.
 The following season, a $400,000 renovation of the Deserts Dome was completed.
 The zoo invested nearly $10 million in a redesigned Oceans building, which debuted in 2007.

-In September 2012, the zoo broke ground on the $21.5 million Simon Skjodt International Orangutan Center which serves not only as an exhibit for guests to enjoy, but also as a research hub to assist with orangutan conservation.
+In September 2012, the zoo broke ground on the $21.5 million Simon Skjodt International Orangutan Center, serving as both an exhibit and research hub to assist with orangutan conservation.
 The project was partially funded by a $2 million donation from the family foundation of Dean and Barbara White.
-The exhibit houses nine orangutans and features a 90 ft-tall viewing atrium and an aerial cable ride to give visitors a one of a kind view of the animals.
-The exhibit includes a series of cable highways to allow the orangutans to travel throughout the zoo at their leisure.
+The exhibit houses nine orangutans and features a 90 ft-tall viewing atrium.
+The Myrta Pulliam Hutan Trail, a series of cableways and platforms, allows the orangutans to travel throughout the zoo at their leisure.
 The exhibit opened Memorial Day weekend 2014.

 In October 2019, the zoo acquired two parcels for a combined 28.2 acre south of Washington Street.
 One parcel, consisting of 12.2 acre of the former General Motors plant site, was donated to the zoo by Indianapolis-based developer Ambrose Property Group, while the second parcel—consisting of 16 acre of undeveloped land—was purchased from Ambrose for $3 million.
 Upon the announcement, zoo officials said the first parcel would "almost immediately" be used as an overflow parking lot.
 Further, a zoo spokesperson said the existing 13 acre surface parking lot would "likely be converted into new exhibits and other zoo programming," though years of planning were anticipated.